 First, identify who fits into these categories because your strategy for communicating and implementing change will vary by group.

 Second, begin with the change agents.
 With this group, clearly identify the purpose, goals, milestones and timelines, your expectations for them and to create excitement for how this change will benefit the team, the company, the customers and the employees.

 Third, meet with the change resistors.
 This meeting is a leader’s opportunity to use all of the influence they can muster.
 What is essential to this group involves keen listening and clear, honest communication skills of the leader.
 A template for this conversation is as follows:

 1. Clearly explain the change – when, what, how, and most importantly, “why.”
 The “why” should clearly outline how the company, the employees, the customer, and they as individuals will benefit from this change.

 2. Allow this group, with impunity, to blow holes through the W, W, W, H, and W. They need to know this is the place to have this conversation.
 The change resistors will learn they can still influence conversations and be less inclined to have these conversations in the break room or hallway.
 As leaders, we know the “hallway conversations become unproductive to destructive.

 3. Listen carefully to this group.
-You will often hear real change enhancements, improvements and discoveries are uncovered that result in a better change.
+You will often hear enhancements, improvements, and discoveries are revealed; the result is an improved change process.
 The side benefit of this is some of these change resistors now feel part of the project and solution and become change advocates for the change adding to the counter-balance to the remaining change resistors and equivocators.

 Fourth, meet with the change equivocators.
-If possible have one of the change agents and one of the converted change resistors join you to tell the who, what, when, how and why.
-In most cases, the change neutrals fall into support quickly once they fully understand the principal reason for the change.
+In most cases, the change neutrals fall into support quickly once they fully understand the reasons for the change.